Velocidex/velociraptor-docs/content/knowledge_base/tips/random.md

+---
-# How do you generate random characters?
+title: How do you generate random characters?
+---

 Using the rand() function we can manipulate the results to output a character set then use the WHERE condition to filter for the characters of interest.

 For example output 32 random printable characters:
 ```
   LET RandomChars = SELECT format(format="%c", args=rand(range=255)) AS Character
   FROM range(end=9999999999)